"The voices of the characters in his novels never drop a note."

 Mark's debut novel, Stickleback, also now in its second edition, was published by Armley Press in 2016.
 The second edition features a recommendation on the front cover from the acclaimed poet and novelist, Helen Mort.
 Stickleback was Longlisted for The Guardian's Not the Booker Prize 2016.

 Mark's second novel, Tom Tit and the Maniacs, was published by Armley Press in 2018.
+It was selected as one of Culture Vulture’s Novels of 2018, alongside works by Jon McGregor and James Clarke.

 Mark's award winning short fiction has won him prizes and commendations at North London Literature Festival, Dartmoor Literature Festival and Otley Word Feast.
 Mark also won the prestigious open mic competition at Ilkley Literature Festival both in 2014 and 2015.